jvelezmagic/jvelezmagic/content/post/2021-05-01-tidytuesday-2-18/index.markdown

 The first thing I wanted to find out was how the number of CEO exits changes over time.
-In addition, I wanted to separate the counts into two main categories, involuntary and others.
+In addition, I wanted to separate the counts into two main categories, `Involuntary` and `Other`.
 Where involuntary would represent those CEOs who were fired for reasons of job performance or for non-compliance with the law.

 ### Prepare data for plot